michele-perrone/ct-toolkit/README.md

 Head over to the [source folder](/src) if you want to know how the code is structured.

 ## TODO
+* [X] Add a GUI concept
-* Status bar when compressing / decompressing images
+* [ ] Status bar when compressing / decompressing images
-* Save uncompressed colorized images
+* [ ] Save uncompressed colorized images
-* Save compressed colorized images
+* [ ] Save compressed colorized images
-* Improve the GUI: window resizing depending on screen resolution and image size, widget scaling, theming...
+* [ ] Improve the GUI: window resizing depending on screen resolution and image size, widget scaling, theming...
-* Optimize BinaryTools (current bottleneck for compression / decompression)
+* [ ] Optimize BinaryTools (current bottleneck for compression / decompression)